 Identification data like names and addresses are kept while there’s a continuing need to keep it.
-This need will be assessed on a regular basis, and data that’s no longer needed for any purpose will be disposed of.
+This need will be assessed on a regular basis, and data that are no longer needed for any purpose will be disposed of.

 Financial accounts and repayment data

 Data about live and settled accounts is kept on credit files for six years from the date they’re settled or closed.
 If the account is recorded as defaulted, the data is kept for six years from the date of the default.

 Court judgments, decrees, and administration orders